boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 This document introduces the concept of distributed CEs and PEs.
 This approach consolidates a generic definition of CE/PE/AC that is consistent with the orchestration perimeters.
 The CEs and PEs delimit respectively the Customer and Provider Orchestration domains, while the AC interconnects these domains.

 {{fig-50}} depicts the reference model (i) together with examples of distributed CEs and PEs.
+* Distributed CE - the logical connectivity is realized thanks to the configuration of multiple devices in the Customer Domain.
+The CE function is distributed.
+An example of such a distribution is the realization of an interconnection with a L3VPN service based on a distributed CE composed of a L2 switch and a L3 router (example ii).
+* Distributed PE - the logical connectivity is realized thanks to the configuration of multiple devices in the Transport Network (provider Orchestration domain).
+The PE function is distributed.
+An example of a distributed PE is the “Managed CE service” as it is commonly named in the industry.
+In this case, a provider supplies VPN services based on CE and PE which are both managed by the provider (example iii).
+The “Managed CE” use case is a frequent source of confusion, since the actual Edge (Customer vs Provider) does not map with the Orchestration perimeters.
+For this purpose, these two elements are considered as distributed PE.
+The managed CE can also be a Data Center Gateway as depicted in example iv.
+In subsequent sections of this document, the terms CE and PE are used for both a single device and a distributed device.

 ~~~~
 {::include ./drawings/distributed-pe-ce.txt}